 The school phones are to be used for school business only.
 Students are permitted to use the phone only after receiving permission from staff.
 Students will not be permitted to call parents to obtain permission to change after-school plans.
 Student cell phones should remain turned off and stored in the student's locker during school hours.
-Repeated use of a cell phone without permission from school personnel will result in the need for a parent retrieval of the device from the front office.
 Students are not to use their cell phones to request they are picked up from school early for medical reasons or otherwise.
 Parents are asked to avoid putting their child in a situation of breaking school rules by texting or calling their cell phone during school hours.
 Office staff are more than willing to deliver messages that need to reach your child in a timely manner.